 This week Ben and Jamie bring to the table an amazing squid ink risotto.
 It's definitely one of those simple recipes that has a lot of wow factor when you serve it.
 The squid ink turns this classic risotto t o dark colour, which looks amazing against the pink and white squid!
 Finish it all off with some homemade seaweed garlic ciabatta and you've got a sure winner.

-squeeze a little lemon onto the risotto and serve with the garlic bread and roasted tomatoes to garnish.
+Serve the risotto in a large bowl and place the fried squid on top.
+Squeeze a little lemon onto the risotto and serve with the garlic bread and roasted tomatoes to garnish.
+Serves 4